darrenjw/logreg/README.md

 ### Dex

 The [Dex](https://github.com/google-research/dex-lang) examples rely only on a basic Dex installation.
+See the [readme](Dex/Readme.md) in the `Dex` directory for further details.
 Note that Dex is an early-stage research project lacking many of the tools and libraries one would normally expect.
 It's also rather lacking documentation.
 However, it's interesting, pure functional, strongly typed, differentiable, and fast.

 * [fit-bayes.dx](Dex/fit-bayes.dx) - Random walk MH in Dex.
 Dex uses a splittable random number generator, similar to JAX.
 It's not quite as fast as JAX, but faster than anything else I've tried, including my C code.
 * [fit-mala.dx](Dex/fit-mala.dx) - MALA in Dex, with hard-coded gradients.